Mark Robinson

 Overview

 Mark accepts instructions for all serious and complex financial crime.
+Mark regularly advises and acts for high-net-worth individuals often based outside of the United Kingdom.

-Mark Robinson has been instructed by Shearman Bowen, in a sophisticated nationwide mobile phone fraud involving EE, Vodafone, O2 and Carphone Warehouse.
+Mark was instructed in a sophisticated seven-defendant nationwide mobile phone fraud involving EE, Vodafone, O2 and Carphone Warehouse.
 The historic fraud, which went on undetected for a year covered the length and breadth of the UK from the South Coast to Scotland, where 176 customers had their identities stolen and accounts opened in their name.
-The lengthy trial is due to commence in Portsmouth Crown Court in the new year.
+Mark was instructed by Mark Bowen at Shearman Bowen.

 Contact Mark